Video: Neurovasculature of elbow and forearm

 Now, before I move on to another artery, I want to mention something about the anterior interosseous and also the posterior interosseous that at the distal dorsal side of the forearm, the anterior and posterior arteries, or the anterior and posterior interossi arteries will meet and form an anastomosis in order to grant an efficient network of blood supply for the whole forearm region, so important thing to mention on how these... or on the importance and also function of the anterior and posterior interossi arteries.

-If the deep brachial artery is blocked or damaged, the lower arm can still be supplied with an arterial blood, with arterial blood, by this anastomosis via the deep brachial artery.
+If the deep brachial artery is blocked or damaged, the lower arm can still be supplied with an arterial blood, with arterial blood, by this anastomosis via the radial recurrent artery.
 So this is an important clinical point that you might want to write down on your notes.
 And also, important to mention that this artery will supply the elbow joint with blood.

 We’re going to move on and start talking about the different veins of this region of your body, the forearm.
 And you see now, them highlighted in green.
 The basilic vein on the left side, on the image on the left side, while you see on the image on the right side, the cephalic vein, highlighted in green.